kamahen/line-break/line-breaking-text-formatting.md

 it has also been arranged to compute the length function only where necessary.

-The correctness of algorithm line-breaker can be surmised from the preceding discussion.
+The correctness of algorithm LINE-BREAKER can be surmised from the preceding discussion.
 The algorithm clearly uses O(N) space principally for the required linear arrays.